 Subtitles are translations of spoken text into another language.
 They allow viewers who do not understand the video’s original language to grasp its content still.

-Captions are subtitles that not only translate the dialogue into another language but also convey other important information.
-They can include additional details such as descriptions of sounds, music, background noises, laughter, or other important sounds.
+Captions are subtitles that translate the dialogue into another language and convey other important information.
+They can include additional details such as descriptions of sounds, music, background noises, laughter, or other significant sounds.

-This is what matters when it comes to subtitles
+This is what matters when it comes to captions

-Subtitles replace the spoken word.
+Captions replace the spoken word.
 Therefore, they must accurately reflect what is being said in the video.
 Grammar and spelling should be correct to ensure readability.
-For more information, consult the subtitling guidelines (German).
-These guidelines are supported by organizations such as the German Association of the Deaf (Deutscher Gehörlosen Bund e.
-V.) and the German Association of the Hard of Hearing (Deutscher Schwerhörigenbund e.
-V.) and are therefore a valuable resource.
+These guidelines are supported by organizations such as the National Association of the Deaf (NAD) as well as the Described and Captioned Media Program (DCMP), and are therefore a valuable resource.

-If your video contains other important sounds besides the spoken word, these should also appear in the subtitles.
-Remember that the subtitles should be an equivalent alternative.
+If your video contains other important sounds besides the spoken word, these should also appear in the captions.
+Remember that the captions should be an equivalent alternative.
 Sounds like audience laughter in sitcoms contributes to the overall experience of a series.
 We naturally want to enable people who cannot hear the audio to have this experience as well.

 A small selection: